scigetorg/sciget-app/user-guide.md

 Find the application installation `Neurodesktop.app` in Finder (in /Applications or ~/Applications) and move to Trash by using `CMD + Delete`.
 Clean other application generated files using:

-# to remove application cache and bundled Python environment
+# to remove application cache

 rm -rf ~/Library/neurodesktop-desktop